M1chael910/CIS106-Michael-Murphy/README.md

 ## Assignment 11

 This week we focused on arrays.
 Arrays are very powerful and useful for storing and processing data.
 I learned about the difference between fixed and dynamic arrays, fixed arrays having hardcoded fixed length, and dynamic arrays allow values to be added and removed.
+We also learned about index notation, searching and sorting through arrays, and how parallel arrays work.
+These skils are useful because arrays are commennly used in algorithms and business codebases.
+I plan to use these skills to further my goal of becoming a web developer.